spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/6-scaling/1-manual-scaling.md

 ![SCDF Manual Scaling](images/scdf-scale-manual.png)

 This manual approach lets operators and developers intervene and scale out when they observe high load in a given application.
-For example, a retail store may want to design a system that can scale out upfront to meet the high load and demanding days, such as Black Friday.
+For example, a retail store may want to design a system that can scale out upfront to meet the high load and demanding days, such as the busy shopping days before the year-end holidays.

 When a more sophisticated approach is required to control the scale-out and scale-in operations in an automated manner, with the help of SCDF's monitoring support using Prometheus, you can configure and set up autoscaling rules.
 See the [Autoscale streaming data pipelines with SCDF and Prometheus](%currentPath%/recipes/scaling/autoscaling/) recipe to learn how to do this.